Franchise Marketing Playbook

 Generally speaking, paid media is advertising appearing on one or more mediums, including:

-• Search ads, which are shown in search engine results based on keywords.
+• Search ads – Shown in search engine results based on keywords.

-• Display ads, which are visual ads appearing in certain display networks.
+• Display ads – Visual ads appearing in certain display networks.
 These are commonly referred to as “banner ads” and are based on audience intent or affinity.

 Businesses typically pay per click on their ads, though this can vary by the platform and ad type.